monome/docs/norns/study-1.md

 gives `<incomplete>` (translation: typo. no closing parenthesis.)

-so: be sure to keep an eye on the command line for errors.
+be sure to keep an eye on the command line for errors {: .label .label-grey}

 ## example: many tomorrows